po1sigala/live/01-Class-Content/19-PWA-dev/02-Homework/README.md

 You will take an existing application that is already built and implement the methods for getting and storing data to an IndexedDB database.
 You will be using a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
 It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

-You will deploy this full stack application to Heroku using our guide on how to [Full-Stack Post on Deploying an Application to Heroku](https://coding-boot-camp.github.io/full-stack/heroku/heroku-deployment-guide).
+You will deploy this full stack application to Heroku using the [deployment guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/heroku/heroku-deployment-guide).

 Offline Functionality: